rohany/rohany.github.io/src/content/blog/llm-verification-experience.md

 In industry, only the most critical components of software systems could be considered for formal verification due to the engineering cost of doing so.

-The point of this post is to raise awareness about how LLMs have completely changed the costs of performing formal verification, which may hopefully entice others with backgrounds similar to mine as myself to add formal verification as a more accessible tool to gain increased confidence in their work.
+The point of this post is to raise awareness about how LLMs have completely changed the costs of performing formal verification, which may hopefully entice others with backgrounds similar to mine to add formal verification as a more accessible tool to gain increased confidence in their work.

 # My Workflow